Syria crisis: What is happening after 10 years of war?

 Hombeline Duliere, Emergency Programme Manager for CAFOD’s Syria response

+The protracted displacement crisis as a result of the conflict is the worst since the Second World War.
 An estimated 6.5 million Syrians have been made homeless inside the country, and 5.6 million Syrians are registrered refugees in neighbouring countries.
 Lebanon and Jordan host the highest number of refugees per capita in the world.
 Lebanon hosts around 1.5 million refugees currently, meaning that one person in every four in Lebanon is a refugee.

 Many of these refugees live in makeshift camps, derelict buildings, or even in the open air.
 Children are often traumatised after seeing their family members and friends killed or their homes destroyed in front of them.